shivahanifi/attentive-object-detection/src/demo_aod_explained.md

   5. cv.THRESH_TOZERO_INV

 The method returns two outputs.
 The first is the threshold that was used and the second output is the thresholded image.
+In this example, we start by loading an image and converting it to grayscale.
+We then apply a threshold to create a binary image where all pixels above the threshold are white and all pixels below the threshold are black.

+Next, we use cv2.findContours() to find contours in the binary image.
+We loop over each contour and use cv2.contourArea() to check if the contour is large enough to be considered a valid region (you can adjust the threshold to your liking).

+For each valid contour, we use cv2.boundingRect() to get the bounding box coordinates.
+We also set the contour pixels to white in a mask image using the cv2.drawContours() function.

+Finally, we draw a green rectangle around each valid contour on the original image using cv2.rectangle(), but we only draw the rectangle where the corresponding pixels are white in the mask image.
+This ensures that the bounding boxes only appear around the white areas in the image.

+We then display the image with bounding boxes using cv2.imshow() and wait for a key press before closing the window.